-Grant & Eisenhofer regularly serves as lead counsel in national securities class actions, working closely with public and private institutional investors across the globe as lead plaintiffs.
-G&E was the first law firm in the country to argue the provisions of the Private Securities Litigation Reform Act (“PSLRA”) allowing an institutional investor to be appointed as lead plaintiff in a securities class action.
-The opinion, Gluck, et al. v.
-Cellstar, which appointed the State of Wisconsin Investment Board as lead plaintiff and G&E as lead counsel, is considered the landmark on the standards applicable to lead plaintiff/lead counsel practice under the PSLRA.
-The case itself was extremely successful, resulting in a class recovery of approximately 56% of the class’ actual losses, which was, at the time, four times the historical average gross recovery for securities fraud litigation.
+G&E was the first law firm in the country to argue the provisions of the Private Securities Litigation Reform Act of 1995 (“PSLRA”) allowing an institutional investor to be appointed as lead plaintiff in a securities class action.
+The opinion in Gluck v.
+CellStar, a case that appointed the State of Wisconsin Investment Board as lead plaintiff and G&E as lead counsel, is considered the landmark on standards applicable to lead plaintiff/lead counsel practice under the PSLRA.
+The case itself was immensely successful, resulting in a financial recovery of approximately 56% of the class’s actual losses—four times the historical average gross recovery for securities fraud litigation at the time.